glouw/openempire/README.md

     ./openempires --host localhost --port 1234 --xres 1440 --yres 900 --path "/path/to/data/folder"

-The data folder path is that path folder path as previously outline above.
+The data folder path is the same path previously outline above.

 From here on its the game you know and love.
-Some small tweaks have been added to ease the control aspect:
+Some small tweaks have been added to ease some of the controls:

     W A S D :
         pans the camera